 - British Airways

 - London Heathrow > New York JFK > London Heathrow

 - Filmed using a total of 9 cameras

 This prestigious documentary programme on the world's fastest civil airliner, Concorde is presented by Captain David Rowland and Senior Flight Engineer Roger Bricknell who take you on a full guided tour of this incredible aircraft.

-David and Roger start by introducing you to Concorde outside the hangar at London Heathrow.
+David and Roger start by introducing you to Concorde outside the main BA hangar at London Heathrow Airport.
+You will "meet" G-BOAF for a very detailed, close up and personal induction.
 You are taken around the outside of the aircraft to show you the many unique features that Concorde possesses.
 Roger gives you a detailed 'Walk Around' explaining what he is looking for during his inspection.
 David explains the nose and visor system which you see working.

 During your two flights David and Roger guide you through the systems that enable this aircraft to fly at twice the speed of sound.

 You are shown in detail the procedures required to achieve and cruise at 1350mph.

 Join the crew for the flight briefing at JFK for our return trip to the UK and find out about the special takeoff procedure that is required from JFK's 31L runway.